 The Musical Autist 501c3 nonprofit organization is located between Baltimore and Annapolis, MD.
 We are a short hop from DC.
 We have awesome culture here!
-It is our vision to promote Autistic Culture by creating EQUAL ACCESS TO THE FINE ARTS in live concert settings, by creating venues that are both respectful and accommodating, and by training local jazz and classical performing artists to be understanding of their audience members.
-(For example, just because a person can’t sit still and be quiet, doesn’t mean they’re enjoying the music any less!)
+It is our vision to promote Autistic Culture by creating ACCESS TO THE ARTS in live concert settings, by creating venues that are both respectful and accommodating, and by training performing artists to be understanding of their audience members.
+(Think about it, just because a person can’t sit still and be quiet, doesn’t mean they’re enjoying the music any less!)
 When I first started this work back in 2011, my goal was to define, establish and trademark “Sensory Friendly Concerts®,” so that these events would fall within the practice of Community Music Therapy and only be facilitated by credentialed music therapists. **Side note – yes we actually got the federal trademark, I still can’t believe it – but do I care about upholding this rule and telling people and venues they can’t use the name?
 No way, I’ve got way more important things to do with my time and essentially, when I see people using the name I think “Mission accomplished!
 These ideas are catching on and society is becoming more accommodating to autistic people!”

 Liszt’s, ‘Valise Oubliee’ no.1 in F# (The Forgotten Waltz)

 at the Stanley Hotel, Estes Park, Colorado, Dec.03